 Now, before I continue, let’s look back at yesterday.
 I took the car to work, no LH side of car and all.
-At lunch time I decided I wanted to go out and get some feed.
+At lunchtime I decided I wanted to go out and get some feed.
 Jump in the golf, turn the key and the bastard doesn’t start.
 Just cranks over and over and over, no signs of it trying to fire.
-Oh fuck this.
-I jump out, in the rain, pop the hood and do some generic “trust me, i’m a mechanic” poking and prodding under the hood.
+Oh bugger this.
+I jump out, in the rain, pop the hood and do some generic “trust me, I’m a mechanic” poking and prodding under the hood.
 Jump back in, and she fires up first turn of the engine (like usual).

-Shopped for a bit, came back to the car, still wont start.
-By this time it’s been a couple of hours, i’m pretty pissed off and the better half is getting a bit worried.
-I reassure her but once again showing i’m a mechanic under the hood.
+Shopped for a bit, came back to the car, still won’t start.
+By this time it’s been a couple of hours, I’m pretty pissed off and the better half is getting a bit worried.
+I reassure her by once again showing I’m a mechanic under the hood.
 Still doesn’t start, she is losing confidence in my mechanical (and magical) abilities.

-Its getting cold and dark, so I call defeat and ring roadside rescue.
-They checked a low car suitable flatbed was available, and booked it.
-Unfortunately it was on a job, probably pulling little johnny out of a bank, so would be a while off.
+It’s getting cold and dark, so I call defeat and ring roadside rescue.
+They checked a low car suitable flatbed was available and booked it.
+Unfortunately, it was on a job, probably pulling little Johnny out of a ditch, so would be a while off.
 In the meantime I decided to do some more digging.